HARSCO SCIENCE CENTER

 Click here for a preview of Surgery Live!.

-Student groups at Whitaker Center will see and hear the surgical teams in real time and will be permitted to ask questions at appropriate points during surgical procedures.
-In addition to explaining the operation as it happens, members of the surgical team will also describe their responsibilities and careers in health care, making those careers more interesting and accessible.
-Whitaker Center's Director of Education will facilitate the students' discussion with operating room staff, demonstrate surgical instruments used in the operation, and explain factors that cause disease and contribute to conditions that place patients on the operating table.
-Pre- and post-visit educational activities will maximize the impact of each Surgery Live! session.
+Student groups at Whitaker Center see and hear the surgical teams in real time and are able to ask questions at appropriate points during surgical procedures.
+In addition to explaining the operation as it happens, members of the surgical team describe their responsibilities and careers in health care, making those careers more interesting and accessible.
+Whitaker Center's Director of Education facilitates the students' discussion with operating room staff, demonstrate surgical instruments used in the operation, and explain factors that cause disease and contribute to conditions that place patients on the operating table.
+Pre- and post-visit educational activities maximize the impact of each Surgery Live! session.